pasttheboundaries/ptbappstats/README.md

 ###Stats.Hourly()
-Records the time of function call with 24 hourly granularity
+Records the history of function call times with 24 hourly granularity

 ###Stats.Daily()
-Records the time of function call with daily granularity
+Records the history of function call times with daily granularity

-###Stats.Weekdaily()
+###Stats.Weekly()
-Records the time of function call with week-days granularity
+Records the history of function call times with week granularity

 ###Stats.Monthly()
-Records the time of function call with monthly granularity
+Records the history of function call times with monthly granularity

+###Stats.Hours()
+Aggregates the times of function calls with 24 hourly granularity

+###Stats.Days()
+Aggregates the times of function calls with daily granularity

+###Stats.Weekdays()
+Aggregates the times of function calls with week-days granularity

+###Stats.Months()
+Aggregates the times of function calls with monthly granularity

 ###Stats.Count
 Counts function calls